markoooooooo/ooo/Leigh Brasington & Andrés Gómez Emilsson on WystanTBS YouTube Channel.md

 		- Leigh: had to practice a year to before ever once getting and staying in for 30 minutes
 		- Usually get in and fall out after a couple minutes and have to go back to 7 or back to 5.
 Sometimes once getting in 8 he will go back to 7 after a minute intentionally to get a better 7 so when going back to 8 it's more stable.
 		- By far the quietest and least definitive of what's going on.
 The mind is sort of in neutral.
+		- Can't observe the observer, can only remember in retrospect.
+Looking for the observer would lose the jhana immediately because there would be something to perceive.